 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue, unusual hoarseness); chest pain; cough; dizziness or light-headedness; fainting; fast heartbeat; flushing; nausea or vomiting; new or worsening bruising or bleeding; restlessness; severe or persistent fatigue; severe or persistent fever, chills, or sore throat; shortness of breath; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest pain; cough; dizziness or light-headedness; fainting; fast heartbeat; fever or chills; flushing; nausea or vomiting; redness or warmth at the injection site; restlessness; severe or persistent fatigue; severe or persistent pain, swelling, or irritation at the injection site; shortness of breath; tingling; wheezing.